R-Bot: An LLM-based Query Rewrite System: Preliminaries

 \subsection{Large Language Models}

-We introduce some fundamental concepts of \llms, including \llm prompting and retrieval augmented generation (RAG), which are pivotal in composing an evidence-driven query rewrite system.

-\hi{\llm Prompting.} After instruction tuning on large corpus of human interaction scenarios, \llm is capable of following human instructions to complete different tasks~\cite{ouyang2022training,dong2022survey}.
-Specifically, given the task input $X$, we concatenate a prompt $P$, denoted as $X' = P \bigoplus X$, which represents a comprehensive task description. \llm then fulfills the task, and generates the task output.
-Note that pre-training on trillions of bytes of data enables \llm to generalize to diverse tasks by simply adjusting the prompt ~\cite{achiam2023gpt,khattab2023dspy}.

-\hi{Retrieval Augmented Generation.} During completing tasks with prompting, \llms often generate erroneous or meaningless responses, i.e., the hallucination problem~\cite{huang2023survey}.
-To mitigate the problem, retrieval augmented generation (RAG) is utilized as an advanced \llm prompting technique, which is composed of three steps~\cite{gao2023retrieval}: $(i)$ indexing, which prepares chunks of the task-specific knowledge source with embedding vector index; $(ii)$ retrieval, given a user query, using the index to retrieve the most relevant chunks to the query; $(iii)$ generation, guiding \llm to generate answers with the retrieved chunks as a prompt.

-However, existing RAG and prompting techniques face limitations when applied directly to query rewrite for two primary reasons.
+Since LLMs have hallucinations~\cite{huang2023survey}, retrieval-augmented generation (RAG) has been proposed to mitigate this issue by indexing task-specific knowledge, retrieving relevant content for a given query, and generating answers based on the retrieved context~\cite{gao2023retrieval,zhang2025sage,zhao2024chat2data,li2024llm}.
+However, existing RAG techniques face limitations when applied directly to query rewrite for two primary reasons.
 First, there is absence of embedding methods capable of accurately evaluating the similarity between \QAs and the input query.
-For example, the conventional RAG technique relies on text embeddings for both the \QA and the query, capturing only their semantic similarity while neglecting crucial structural information pertinent to query rewrite.
+For example, the conventional RAG technique relies on text embeddings for both the \QA and the query, capturing only their semantic similarity while neglecting structural information pertinent to query rewrite.
 To address this gap, we propose a hybrid structure-semantics approach for retrieving relevant \QAs, as detailed in Section \ref{sec:evidence-retrieval}.
 Second, the multitude of rules presents a significant challenge for \llms, as directly arranging these rules can lead to serious hallucination problems.
 This necessitates the development of a task-specific, step-by-step \llm algorithm that breaks down the query rewrite process into simpler, more manageable stages, as elaborated in Section \ref{sec:llm-rewrite}.